junibrosaslmf/justbreak-framework/README.md

 # Turborepo Design System

+> This project is being developed actively so expect frequent changes and unstable releases.

-This guide explains how to use the Web UI powered by:
+This guide explains how to use a React design system starter powered by:

 - 🏎 [Turborepo](https://turbo.build/repo) — High-performance build system for Monorepos
 - 🚀 [React](https://reactjs.org/) — JavaScript library for user interfaces